“All truth passes through three stages.

 The art of fiction is all about creativity, but in this case, it’s manipulation.
 We are literally seeing Hollywood’s own version of National Socialism.
 This point is true in the most literal sense as the film is a fictionalized account of the Nuremberg Tribunal and this readily admitted by mainstream sources.
 The trial presented in the film never happened, but one of the plot threads is based on the Katzenberger Trial from 1942.
 This film is also said to be one of the first films to be made about “the Holocaust,” yet it does not mention that word at any point during its three hour run time.

 Thirdly, the film itself admits that the Nuremberg Tribunal was excessive as all four defendants in the film receive a verdict of guilty on all counts, but the closing title card says that all were eventually released.
 This mirrored the fate of many NS officials, even very high-ranking ones like Karl Dönitz, who ended up serving a decade long prison term.
-Then there are cases like that of Gerhard Klopfer, a Wannsee Conference attendee, who was released for lack of evidence!
+Then there are cases like that of Gerhard Klopfer, a Wannsee Conference attendee, who was released for lack of evidence and permitted to practice law in 1956, which strongly suggests there was nothing about a massive mass-murder operation planned there.

 Now, it’s time to get to the core of this film.
 Upon close examination, it fits squarely into all of the typical NS vilification and right along the “inevitable progression.”
 This film isn’t quite “violent opposition” (as newer films are), but it is opposition nonetheless.
 Here, “the Nazis” aren’t shown as “the absolute incarnation of evil,” but rather as general bad guys who were more efficient than usual in evil deeds.
 Previously, they were just general fools, now they’re general bad guys, it’s right along the inevitable progression with a steady rise in viciousness.
 The film tries hard to show a realistic complexity, but given what we saw at the start – the distorted swastika – it is no surprise that the film assumes the defendants are guilty.
 Defense counsel Hans Rolfe (played by German actor Maximilian Schell) makes some of the film’s most insightful comments, the first of which is when speaking to defendant Ernst Janning, “the game will be played according to their rules.”
 This is referring to the American run courtroom and it is an interesting choice of dialog that seems to reinforce the idea of show trials (it’s a “game”) and injustice – “their rules” means that the Americans set up the game to go in their favor right from the very start.

 In the film footage shown by Lawson, the dead bodies that can be seen being bulldozed into a pit by a British bulldozer are clearly starvation and/or disease victims.
 Now, this raises the question: did the Germans starve these people on purpose?
 The film seems to suggest this, and this brings us to a key omission: the terror bombing of Germany that cut off virtually all supply lines.
 There were hints, albeit only in the background, of the bombing Germany had to endure, but no connection is drawn between that bombing and the awful conditions in the camps that led to a multitude of unsanitary conditions including an outbreak of typhus.
-It was that plague of disease that killed a huge number of internees, including Anne Frank who died in the Bergen-Belsen camp after being transferred out of Auschwitz-Birkenau.
+It was that plague of disease that killed a huge number of internees, including Anne Frank who died in the Bergen-Belsen camp after being evacuated out of Auschwitz-Birkenau, a supposed “death camp.”
+A Jewish child being evacuated out of a “Nazi Death Camp?”
+Go figure.

 Defense counsel Rolfe has an impassioned reaction to Lawson’s use of the film footage, saying that it was unfair and out of context.
 Rolfe states that the men on trial here were not camp administrators, but judges who interpreted the law and thus they should be tried for that and not what went on in the camps.
 Rolfe even seems to edge on seriously calling out Lawson for using the footage as a trick in order to get an emotional response from the presiding judges and those attending the trial.
 Earlier, Rolfe had recognized that this is all a “game” being played by “their rules.”
 The real context of the film footage, which is not brought up in this film, is the awful conditions that were directly caused by Allied bombing.
 This careful omission is most certainly unfair as the men are facing life imprisonment and the entire nation of Germany is being deliberately shamed, civilian and soldier alike.